 Oaxaca, one of the 31 states in Mexico, lies in the south-central part of the country.
 The state is primarily known for its Dia de los Muertos (Day of the Dead) celebrations and is widely considered to be Mexico’s food capital for it’s unique, complex Mexican cuisine, bursting with flavor.
-Based on the recommendation by my dear friend, we decided to explore Oaxaca, specifically Oaxaca city for its culinary scene.
 This off the beaten path Oaxaca city guide captures the many sights and attractions in and around zona centro (zone 1) and is a must read for those of you wondering about what to do in Oaxaca city!
-This travelogue captures only Oaxaca city sightseeing and attractions, plus recommendations on where to stay in Oaxaca, but you also need to read my Oaxaca city food guide for all budgets to explore a world of flavors and realize why Oaxaca attracts foodies and gourmands from all over the world!
+This travelogue captures the top things to do in Oaxaca city, plus recommendations on where to stay in Oaxaca, but you also need to read my Oaxaca city food guide for all budgets to explore a world of flavors and realize why Oaxaca attracts foodies from all over the world!

 Where to stay in Oaxaca city?